* Spot gold could fall to $1,488/oz -technicals

 By Brijesh Patel

-Gold prices slipped as much as 2% on Wednesday as U.S. political uncertainties stemming from an impeachment inquiry into President Donald Trump drove investors to the safety of the dollar.
+However, denting gold's appeal, the dollar firmed near three-week peak after political uncertainties in the U.S. stemming from an impeachment inquiry into President Donald Trump drove investors to the safety of the greenback.

-The Chinese commerce ministry said Beijing is in close communication with Washington and preparing to make progress at trade talks in October.
+Earlier in the day, Beijing said it was in close communication with the United States and was preparing to make progress with their trade talks in October.

-On the technical side, spot gold is likely to fall to $1,488 an ounce after breaking support at $1,514, said Reuters technical analyst Wang Tao.
+On the technical front, spot gold is likely to fall to $1,488 an ounce after breaking support at $1,514, said Reuters technical analyst Wang Tao.

-Reporting by Brijesh Patel in Bengaluru Editing by David Evans and Elaine Hardcastle
+Reporting by Brijesh Patel in Bengaluru Editing by Nick Zieminski